tinybirdco/web-analytics-starter-kit/README.md

 # Tinybird Web Analytics Starter Kit

-Build your own web analytics platform using [Tinybird](https://www.tinybird.co/)'s Events API and Endpoints.
+Build your own web analytics platform using <a href="https://www.tinybird.co/" target="_blank">Tinybird</a>'s Events API and Endpoints.
 Built with privacy and speed as top priorities, this Starter Kit lets you get real-time metrics in a pre-built dashboard in just a few minutes without any knowledge about Tinybird.
 Our [free accounts](https://www.tinybird.co/pricing) serve up to 1000 requests per day and unlimited processed GB, more than enough to get started.

 <!-- You can look at the [Web Analytics Starter Kit](https://www.tinybird.co/starter-kits) site to get a better glimpse of the final result.  -->
 Once you've finished the basic setup, expand your analytics with custom events tailored to your specific use cases (eCommerce, marketing, etc.), keeping the same real-time performance.
-If you need to be GDPR compliant, check out the GDPR best practices section.
+If you need to be GDPR compliant, check out the [GDPR best practices section](#gdpr).

 ![Tinybird Web Analytics Dashboard](./assets/img/repo-banner.png)